dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 The Broker does not have the information to instantiate the appropriate Migrators that make up the Viaduct.
 The Migrators now take care of the actual relocation and topology change within the service instance.

 To test this implementation the following scenario is considered.
-A simple node.js application is deployed with an Virtual Machine running within the Domain of OpenStack.
-This Virtual Machine has a block storage attached to it through an OpenStack Volume.
+A simple node.js application is deployed with an virtual machine running within the Domain of OpenStack.
+This virtual machine has a block storage attached to it through an OpenStack Volume.
 The node.js also makes use of the Object Storage provided by OpenStack Swift.

 (*should note that the object storage is not migrated - perhaps as it's not provided by openstack… it's S3*)